The Bonding: Plot

 The crew investigates the planet, discovering mines that were recently unearthed and exposed.
 They observe a beam of charged particles emanating from the surface headed towards the Enterprise, while Counselor Troi senses a new presence from the planet.
 In Jeremy's quarters, a physical manifestation of Marla appears, explaining that the crew mistakenly considered her dead and that she wants Jeremy to live on the planet.
 Troi and Worf follow the two preventing "Marla" from using the transporter to return to the planet.
 They return to Jeremy's quarters, which has the appearance of the Asters' home on Earth.
 Chief Engineer La Forge tunes the shields to stop the particle beam, causing "Marla" to disappear and the room returns to normal.

 A filament rises from the planet, striking the Enterprise and disrupting the shields; "Marla" appears and takes Jeremy, intent on going to the transporter room.
 Picard contains "Marla" with force fields and talks to her.
-"Marla" explains that she is one of two races that once lived on the planet; her species, made from energy, watched the other physical species wipe themselves out from wars and her people want to prevent more suffering caused by the remnants of the war, thus providing Jeremy with the illusion of his mother still being alive.
+"Marla" explains that she is one of two races that once lived on the planet; her species, made from energy, watched the other physical species wipe themselves out from wars.
+Her people want to prevent more suffering caused by the remnants of the war, thus providing Jeremy with the illusion of his mother still being alive.
 Picard and Troi point out that dealing with death is part of the human condition.
-Wesley explains to Jeremy how he dealt with his father's death.
-Jeremy expresses his hatred of Worf, but Troi points out they are both orphans, while Worf notes that he was aided by humans after he lost his parents.
+Wesley explains to Jeremy how he dealt with his father's death by confronting his initial anger at Picard.
+Jeremy expresses his anger towards Worf, but Troi points out they are both orphans with Worf adding that he was aided by humans after losing his parents.
 Jeremy decides to go with Worf.
 Realizing that Jeremy will be all right, the illusion of Marla disappears and the alien presence is no more.

 Some time later, Worf and Jeremy undertake the R'uustai ritual.